ThatAnimatorGuy/The-Black-Dagger/README.md

 # NOTES
-Game was made using _RPG Maker MV._ created for the Duke Of Endinburgh's Award 2023/24.
+1) Game was made using _RPG Maker MV._
+2) created for the Duke Of Endinburgh's Award 2023/24.
-Game is 20% complete so far.
+3) Game is 20% complete so far.
-NOT AVILABLE FOR MAC USERS!!!
+4) _NOT AVILABLE FOR MAC USERS!!!
 THIS ONLY WORKS FOR WINDOWS!
-MAC VERSION COMING SOON!
+MAC VERSION COMING SOON!_
+5) **UNPLAYABLE AFTER MINOTAUR BOSSFIGHT!**

+# thank you for playtesting, have a nice day :)